dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 The two apps you've seen in this tutorial have other top-level functions.
 The Hello World example calls print(), a top-level function defined in dart:core.
-And the simple app calls querySelector().text to print text in the browser.
+And the simple app calls querySelector().text, a top-level function defined in dart.html.

 A function declaration
 has two parts: a _signature_ and a _body_.